 The health and well-being of my constituents is my top priority.
 As we work to navigate the global pandemic of the coronavirus and the associated COVID-19 disease, I am in close communication with my colleagues at the federal, state and local levels.
 I will update this page with resources and answers to frequenty-asked-questions.

 Business and School Closures

-- As of Friday, June 5, Governor Hogan has begun "stage two" of Maryland's coronavirus recovery and has since updated his order several times.
+- As of Friday, November 20, Governor Hogan has begun "stage two" of Maryland's coronavirus recovery.
 It is important to note that Maryland counties and cities still have final authority on moving forward with re-openings.
 Under the revised order:

 - All bars, restaurants and nightclubs may operate at a 50 percent capacity.
 They must be closed between 10 p.m. and 6 a.m., except for carryout and delivery.
 Indoor and outdoor seating is permitted.
 All staff must wear face coverings.
 Employees must clean and disinfect each table between each seating.

 - Retail stores may operate at 50 percent capacity.